bunnybunnybun/Coin-Calculator/README.md

 FreeSimpleGUI, https://github.com/spyoungtech/FreeSimpleGUI

 # Disclaimer!!
 The converter may not be 100% accurate!
 The conversion rates are based off of what the data from exchange-rates.org said at the time of coding the application, (2025/10/04).
-Use this ONLY to get a general gist of what different currencies are like. if you need something more accurate, a web search will server you better :)
+Use this ONLY to get a general gist of what different currencies are like. if you need something more accurate, a web search will serve you better :)